 Phytonadione may cause side effects.
 If you experience the following symptom, call your doctor immediately:

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 You should always protect phytonadione from light.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 What other information should I know?